craws/OpenAtlas/install/update.md

 Website text translations where completely rewritten.

-Please backup your text translations (Intro, Contact, FAQ) at "Content" in the web interface and enter them in "Settings" again after executing the SQL below.
+Please backup your text translations at "Content" in the web interface and enter them in "Settings" (intro and contact; faq was removed) again after executing the SQL below.

 #### Database update